Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

            $ncn --format json | jq -r ' .id+" "+.desiredConfig+" status="+.configurationStatus'; done
         ```

-1. Perform the NCN master node upgrade on `ncn-m002` and `ncn-m003`.
+1. Perform the NCN master node upgrade of `ncn-m002` and `ncn-m003`.

     > **`NOTE`** If Kubernetes encryption has been enabled via the [Kubernetes Encryption Documentation](../../kubernetes/encryption/README.md),
     then backup the `/etc/cray/kubernetes/encryption` directory on the master node before upgrading and restore the directory after the node has been upgraded.